rschmehl/awesco.eu/content/awe-explained/index.md

 {{< figure_gallery src="classification.svg" >}}

 At the top level we differentiate between electricity generation with a fixed ground station, with a moving ground station or directly on the flying device, requiring a conducting tether.
 Concepts using a moving ground station, such as a horizontal loop track or a carousel-type construction, are technically quite complex and still relatively far from realization.
-At the next level we distinguish between concepts using individual tethered devices that fly cross wind maneuvers and concepts using flying rotors.
+At the next level we distinguish between concepts using individual tethered devices that fly crosswind maneuvers and concepts using flying rotors.
 Most populated is the class of systems that operate one or more individual wings, rigid or flexible, in crosswind flight maneuvers, converting the pulling force into electricity with a fixed ground station.
 For continuous electricity generation, these systems combine a tether reel-out phase with a reel-in phase, which is denoted as "pumping cycle".
 A representative flight path computed with a dynamic system model is illustrated in the following diagram (kite not to scale).[^20]
 [^20]: Uwe Fechner: "A methodology for the design of kite power control systems".
 PhD dissertation, Delft University of Technology, 2016. {{< doi_button doi="10.4233/uuid:85efaf4c-9dce-4111-bc91-7171b9da4b77" >}}

 {{< figure_gallery src="pumping_cycle_tex.svg" name="pumping-cycle" >}}